tensorflow/tfjs-models/handpose/README.md

           topLeft: [162.91, -17.42],
           bottomRight: [548.56, 368.23],
         },
-        landmarks: [ // The 3D coordinates of each facial landmark.
+        landmarks: [ // The 3D coordinates of each hand landmark.
           [472.52, 298.59, 0.00],
           [412.80, 315.64, -6.18],
           ...